matchadolly/Bean/README.md

       3. Configure wireless LAN: enter your wifi's SSID and password.
       4. Enable SSH, Use password authentication.
       5. Play sound when finished.
 2. Insert the SD card into your Pi.
-Connect the active cooler, then the HyperPixel screen.
+Connect the active cooler.
 Connect the Pi to power.
 A green LED should light for ~20s when the kernel loads.
 The fan will be VERY loud and you may smell SMOKE and occasionally the LED will turn red but APPARENTLY this is normal.
 I think.
 Everything since has been fine.
 Then the LED idles and stays green and the wifi firmware is loaded.
 3. Set further initial configs.
 [Code](https://github.com/matchadolly/Bean/blob/main/Initial%20setup%20configs).
 4. You may try to connect to eduroam if you want.
 I FAILED 😭.
 I shall attempt to do this again later.
 [HORRIBLE BROEKN Code](https://github.com/matchadolly/Bean/blob/main/Connect%20to%20eduroam).
+### 3.2 Putting the components together
+#### Stuff to be careful about lol #OSHACompliant
+Power down and unplug your Pi every time you add or remove hardware, cos hot-plugging stuff like the headers and GPIO wires can kill the Pi, or so I have heard.
+I am certainly not going to test this out.
+#### Physical assembly
+1. You should have inserted the SD card into your Pi and attached the active cooler by now.
+1. HyperPixel: HyperPixel → header, standoffs → Pi, HyperPixel+Header → Pi.
+2. USB microphone → blue USB-3 port.
+3. Waveshare USB sound card

-5. Test to see whether the peripherals work.
+Test to see whether the peripherals work.
 [Code](https://github.com/matchadolly/Bean/blob/main/Peripheral%20tests).
-### 3.2 Planned project file structure
+### 3.3 Planned project file structure
 	Bean/
  		main.py
 	 	settings.json  # 🎀 Can be edited by user.